What kind of support do I get?

-One of the great things about slack is that its live chat, so you can often get quick answers to any questions you have.
-While we don't guarantee answers from the Dataquest team in the Slack community, both our staff and our community mods are there regularly and try to help where we can.
+One of the great things about our community the ability for peer-to-peer support, so you can often answers to all your technical questions.
+While we don't guarantee answers from the Dataquest team in the community, both our staff and our community moderators are there regularly and try to help where we can.

 More than likely, however, one of your peers will have a fantastic answer for that question that's been nagging you for a while.

 Best for: Code help, discussing data science, discussion non-Dataquest related problems.